Clinical Training Program

 - Applicants are selected based on the number of students/clients they serve in the community and their experience with the methodology.
 In other words, professionals or parent-professionals working with a very small caseload are less likely to be selected.

-Former Clinical Trainees Can Apply to Attend Again!
+Former Clinical Trainees Welcome to Apply Again

 Please note: our Clinical Training Program continues to offer a Certificate of Completion (not a Certificate of Competence).
+Only the most recent date of completion will be listed in our Clinical Training Directory.

 About the Application Process